13 Signs of Cancer in Men You Need to Stop Ignoring

 Many signs of cancer in men can mimic symptoms of other diseases or conditions—and many men are notorious for delaying doctors’ visits—so it’s easy to ignore them.
 But it’s important to know your body and see a doctor about these or any unusual pains or other changes.

 If it’s consistently difficult to urinate, or there’s blood in your urine or semen, or if you experience unexplained erectile dysfunction, see your doctor; these could be symptoms of prostate cancer.
 “Unfortunately, there aren’t noticeable symptoms of prostate cancer until the aggressive stages,” says Moshe Shike, MD, gastroenterologist at Memorial Sloan Kettering Cancer Center in New York City.
 Dr. Shike says he frequently sees patients who ignore these symptoms for up to six months before they seek help, but the sooner you check out your symptoms, the better.
-If you have the opposite problem, here’s what it might mean if you need to pee all the time.
+These are the other prostate cancer symptoms you should never ignore.

 Just as women should be familiar with how their breasts look and feel, men should pay attention to their testicles.
 If you notice changes in size (to one or both), if they feel swollen or extra heavy, or if you feel a lump, these symptoms could indicate testicular cancer, says Maurie Markman, MD, an oncologist at Cancer Treatment Centers of America.
 Testicular cancer is most common in young and middle-aged men.
 Watch out for these other silent signs of testicular cancer.

 Men over 50 are about twice as likely as women to develop and die from skin cancer; young men account for 40 percent of melanoma cases, but 60 percent of melanoma deaths, according to the Skin Cancer Foundation.
 Why?
 A study by the National Sun Protection Advisory Council found that men spend more time in the sun than women and are less likely to wear sunscreen; men also have less hair covering their scalp and ears, two areas where they tend to develop cancer.
-Also, traditionally men visit the doctor less often than women do, so their skin cancers may not be caught as early (especially these signs of skin cancer that aren’t on your skin.)
+Also, traditionally men visit the doctor less often than women do, so their skin cancers may not be caught as early.
 It’s easy to miss the early warning signs of cancer in men, says Rich Wender, MD, chief cancer control officer for the American Cancer Society.
 “Many people think freckles, moles, or a darker age spot is just like the others they’ve had,” he explains.
 If you notice a mole getting darker, larger, or becoming raised, get it checked.
 With melanoma, spots are often irregularly shaped (not round), significantly darker in color, or even two distinctly different colors within one spot, he says.
 “Melanoma is far less common than other skin cancers, but has the potential to be more deadly,” says Dr. Wender.
 “However, many melanomas have a long period where they’re not invasive and easy to cure, as long as they’re caught early.”
-Here are some essential facts about skin cancer that you need to know.
+Here are more things dermatologists need you to know about skin cancer.

 A cough that lasts three weeks or more—without other symptoms, such as a cold or allergies—could be an early symptom of lung cancer.
 Leukemia can also lead to bronchitis-like symptoms.
 “If it’s different than your regular cough and if it persists, or you cough up a little blood, that’s significant,” says Dr. Markman.
 Some lung cancer patients report chest pain that extends up into the shoulder or down the arm.
 Here are more lung cancer symptoms you shouldn’t ignore.